We would love to hear from you. Click on the ‘Contact Us’ link to the right and choose your favorite way to reach-out!

 Index— statistical composite that measures changes in the economy or in financial markets, often expressed in percentage changes from a base period or from the previous month.

-Indexed Universal Life— a permanent type of unbundled, flexible life insurance that builds cash value, and earns interest based on the performance of an external index such as the S&P 500 ®; Indexed Universal Life has guaranteed cash values and provides lifetime coverage on the insured as long as premiums are paid, or there are sufficient cash values.
+Indexed Universal Life (IUL)— a permanent type of unbundled, flexible life insurance that builds cash value, and earns interest based on the performance of an external index such as the S&P 500 ®; Indexed Universal Life has guaranteed cash values and provides lifetime coverage on the insured as long as premiums are paid, or there are sufficient cash values.

-Indexed Whole Life— a permanent type of interest-sensitive life insurance that builds cash value, and earns interest based on the performance of an external index such as the S&P 500 ®; Indexed Whole Life has guaranteed cash values and provides lifetime coverage on the insured as long as premiums are paid, or there are sufficient cash values.
+Indexed Whole Life (IWL)— a permanent type of interest-sensitive life insurance that builds cash value, and earns interest based on the performance of an external index such as the S&P 500 ®; Indexed Whole Life has guaranteed cash values and provides lifetime coverage on the insured as long as premiums are paid, or there are sufficient cash values.

 Indices— the plural form of the word ‘index’.